Paris in the interwar period: City government and politics

 The rise of fascism in Italy and Germany, and the influence of Stalin and the Communist international, saw greater agitation in Paris on the extreme left and right.
 In January and February 1934, large and violent demonstrations against corruption in the parliament and government took place around the building of the National Assembly.
 On 6 February they turned into a riot; eleven persons were killed, and more than three hundred injured.
-The two extremes of the political spectrum confronted each other in Paris; the communists on the left, and new movements of the extreme right; the Croix de Feu, Jeunesse patriotes, Solidarité Francaise.
+The two extremes of the political spectrum confronted each other in Paris; the communists on the left, and new movements of the extreme right: the Croix de Feu, Jeunesse patriotes, Solidarité Française.
 The movements on the far left and far right each organized their own semi-military formations.

-At the 14th of July celebration in Paris 1935, the parties of the left marched together for the first time; this was the beginning of the Popular Front.
-In the elections of April 26 and May 3, 1936, the Popular Front, led by Leon Blum, won the national elections in France and the municipal elections in Paris.
+At the 14 July celebration in Paris 1935, the parties of the left marched together for the first time; this was the beginning of the Popular Front.
+In the elections of 26 April and 3 May 1936, the Popular Front, led by Leon Blum, won the national elections in France and the municipal elections in Paris.
 For the first time since 1919, the left won a majority of the votes in Paris and twenty-three of the thirty-nine seats on the municipal council.
 The communists were the big winners, taking 27.5 percent of the vote.

-On May 26, even before the new government had taken office, the large labor unions declared a strike to push their demands; strikers used a new tactic, occupying the factories of the metallurgy and aviation industry in the Paris suburbs.
+On 26 May, even before the new government had taken office, the large labor unions declared a strike to push their demands; strikers used a new tactic, occupying the factories of the metallurgy and aviation industry in the Paris suburbs.
 They were joined by the construction workers, transport workers, and employees of the department stores, insurance companies, and cafes and restaurants.
 Over 1 million workers were on strike.
-As soon as he was formal chosen Prime Minister by the National Assembly on June 6, Immediately after being chosen prime minister by the National Assembly, Blum presented his program: a 40-hour week, paid holidays, and collective bargaining contracts for all workers.
+Immediately after being chosen prime minister by the National Assembly on 6 June, Blum presented his program: a 40-hour week, paid holidays, and collective bargaining contracts for all workers.
 It was passed immediately by the Assembly.
 The new government also outlawed the military formations of the parties of the extreme right, and communists and socialists kept their militias.
-Despite these measures, new extreme right parties appeared, including the Parti Populaire Francaise, led by former communists, which was both fascist and anti-semite.
+Despite these measures, new extreme right parties appeared, including the Parti Populaire Française, led by former communists, which was both fascist and antisemitic.
 By 1938, it had more than 300,000 members.
-Another extreme right party, Parti Social Francais, gathered more than one million members.
+Another extreme right party, Parti Social Français, gathered more than one million members.